Dial Indicators of the World - Brand Name Comparison

-Mahr (Europe) dial indicators made in Germany by the renowned German manufacturer Käfer from the looks of it.
+Mahr (MarCator) dial indicators made in Germany by the renowned German manufacturer Käfer from the looks of it.
 (See Kafer on this page) They are of good quality and an excellent replacement for the Swiss-made indicators which are often in short supply.
 Do not confuse these with the American made Mahr-Federal indicators.

 Mahr-Federal (USA) formerly known as Federal Gage, most of these indicators are made in Providence, Rhode Island and can be identified by their greenish dials.
 In 2017 the company dropped the Federal name and became Mahr Inc. These indicators are hefty and solid but the rack gear (spindle) is still made of a soft steel and the teeth bend or break easily.
-Because of the high cost of spare parts, epairs can be expensive.
+Because of the high cost of spare parts, repairs can be expensive.
 At least one "economy series" (1810SZ for example) is custom manufactured by Käfer (Germany).
 Models beginning with IDT are manufacturing specials and should be returned to Mahr-Federal for servicing.
 Federal dial indicators do not have identifying serial numbers.
 The large face Group 4 indicators are very heavy.

 Mercer (Switzerland) The current model Mercer dial indicators are made by Tesa in Switzerland and are similar to Compac indicators with only a few modifications.
 While Compac has discontinued most inch-reading models, they may still be available with the Mercer name.
-They're the best bargain you can get for real quality and they're now available in the US.
+Most of the other Swiss made Mercer indicators appear to have been discontinued as of 2016.

 Messner (Germany) this former manufacturer was purchased by Kafer in the 1990's and production has ceased on this line of indicators.